ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 #### Cloud Instances

 A cloud instance is a RavenDB server, allocated for you on a cloud provider like AWS or Azure.
-Your cloud instances are fully managed by RavenDB Cloud, including security, monitoring, backups and patches.
+Your cloud instances are fully managed by RavenDB Cloud, including security, monitoring, backups, and patches.
-You get operator-level access to your RavenDB instances, and can perform most admin operations on your own.
+You get operator-level access to your RavenDB instances and can perform most admin operations on your own.

 ---